-Trespassers: Trespassers have no legal right to be on the property, which reduces the property owner’s burden to provide safe conditions.
+- Trespassers: Trespassers have no legal right to be on the property, which reduces the property owner’s burden to provide safe conditions.
 Property owners have no duty to warn a trespasser of dangerous conditions, unless the property owner has actual or constructive knowledge of the trespasser’s presence on the property.

-> Why Choose Gonzalez & Cartwright, P.A. to Protect Your Rights in a South Florida Premises Liability Injury Case?
+Why Choose Gonzalez & Cartwright, P.A. to Protect Your Rights in a South Florida Premises Liability Injury Case?

-> At Gonzalez & Cartwright, P.A., our Margate attorneys have a combined 35 years of experience negotiating both on behalf of insurance companies and clients—a combination that has provided a unique perspective into how insurance companies process cases and negotiate settlements.
+At Gonzalez & Cartwright, P.A., our South Florida premises liability lawyers have a combined 35 years of experience negotiating both on behalf of insurance companies and clients—a combination that has provided a unique perspective into how insurance companies process cases and negotiate settlements.
 In order to prove that a property owner is liable for your injuries, we will investigate the scene of the accident and attempt to prove the requisite elements of a premises liability claim.
 This means that we will work to show that:

-> - Dangers or hazards existed on the property in question.
+- Dangers or hazards existed on the property in question.